few: FastEMRIWaveforms

 This will install necessary packages for building the documentation (sphinx, pypandoc, sphinx_rtd_theme, nbsphinx) and to run the tests.

 The documentation source files are in docs/source.
-To compile the documentation, change to the docs directory and run make html.
+To compile the documentation locally, change to the docs directory and run make html.

 Versioning